LongxingTan/Machine-learning-interview/03_system/03_ml/recommendation.md

 ### Functional requirement

 - what is the product for which we have to build a recommendation system
-- which part should we focus on
+- 业务
+  - Homepage recommendation, session based next item recommendation, or related item recommendations
+  - Explicit feedback or Implicit feedback
 - Who is the producer/consumer
 - it's a new product, or we have some current product built already
+- the biggest goal of recommendation system is user engagement.
+Can I assume that to be the goal?
 - Is there any demography or country we are targeting
-- the biggest goal of any product recommendation system is user engagement.
-Can I assume that to be the goal?
 - How are we different from XX?
 - Text or image/ video
 - Ranking / Localization
 - Permission management
-- Homepage recommendation or session based next item recommendation, Related item recommendations
-- 业务
-  - Explicit feedback or Implicit feedback

-### NonFunctional requirement
+### Non-Functional requirement

 - MVP and Non-MVP
 - users should have a real time/ near real time / small latency experience Idempotency/ exact-once/ at-least-once/ at-most-once